Roche/pyreadstat/docs/index.rst

   * variable_storage_width: a dict with keys being variable names and values being the storage width
   * variable_display_width: a dict with keys being variable names and values being the display width
   * variable_measure: a dict with keys being variable names and values being the measure: nominal, ordinal, scale or unknown
+  * mr_sets: a dictionary representing the definitions of multiple-response (MR) variables in the dataset (currently only supported for SAV format).
+MR variables are arrays composed of several other variables.
+This metadata entry, `mr_sets`, specifies which variables are combined to form each array.
+Each entry includes:
+    `type`, `is_dichotomy`, `counted_value`, `label`, and `variable_list`.
+The meaning
+    of these fields is based on the SPSS specification for multiple-response sets.

 There are two functions to deal with value labels: set_value_labels and set_catalog_to_sas.
 You can read about them in the next section.